-This season's engagements include Tosca with Lyric Opera Baltimore and the Baltimore Symphony Orchestra, Dialogues of the Carmelites with Peabody Conservatory, Mahler Symphony No. 1 with Virginia Tech University, La traviata with Arizona Opera, Rigoletto with Opera Birmingham and Aida at Bob Jones University.
-At Opera Roanoke, he will conduct a new production of Die Zauberflöte and cover that same piece at the Metropolitan Opera.
-He also leads the Slovak State Philharmonic of Kosice in concerts of Beethoven Symphony No. 7 and the Rimsky-Korsakov Russian Easter Festival Overture.
-With that same orchestra he will be making a recording of 20th century concertos featuring acclaimed trumpeter Paul Neebe.
+In December 2013 Maestro White conducted the tribute to Martina Arroyo as part of the Kennedy Center Honors concert, broadcast nationally on CBS.
+Other highlights of that season include Tosca with Lyric Opera Baltimore and the Baltimore Symphony Orchestra, Dialogues of the Carmelites with Peabody Conservatory, La traviata with Arizona Opera, Rigoletto with Opera Birmingham, Aida at Bob Jones University and Mahler's Symphony No. 1 at Virginia Tech University.
+At Opera Roanoke he conducted a new production of Die Zauberflöte.
+He also led the Slovak State Philharmonic in concerts of Beethoven's Symphony No. 7 and Rimsky-Korsakov's Russian Easter Festival Overture.
+With that same orchestra he collaborated with acclaimed trumpeter Paul Neebe in a recording of 21st-century concertos.

-This past season he made his debut with the Moscow Philharmonic Orchestra in a tour-de-force gala concert with soprano Sarah Coburn.
+In 2013 he made his debut with the Moscow Philharmonic Orchestra in a tour-de-force gala concert at Tchaikovsky Hall with soprano Sarah Coburn.
 Other recent symphonic engagements include performances of the Strauss Four Last Songs with Dame Kiri Te Kanawa and the Naples Philharmonic, internationally televised concerts with Rolando Villazon and the Greek National Radio Symphony Orchestra at the United Nations and Alice Tully Hall, an all-Wagner concert with the Alabama Symphony Orchestra and Opera Birmingham, the Festival Finale Concert at Spoleto Festival USA, a concert with Angela Gheorghiu and the Canadian Opera Company orchestra at Roy Thomson Hall in Toronto, and numerous concert performances with the Roanoke Symphony Orchestra and Opera Roanoke.

-His many operatic engagements have included La traviata, Don Giovanni, Carmen and La bohme at New York City Opera; Lucia di Lammermoor at L'Opera de Montréal; Lucia di Lammermoor, La fille du regiment and I puritani with Vancouver Opera; La traviata at Opera Colorado; L'elisir d'amore with Pittsburgh Opera; Die Entfhrung aus dem Serail at Michigan Opera Theater; La traviata, Romo et Juliette, I puritani, La sonnambula and L'assedio di Corinto with Baltimore Opera; Lucia di Lammermoor with New Orleans Opera; Aida, Lucia di Lammermoor, The Merry Widow, Tosca and Don Pasquale at Arizona Opera; and La bohme, Carmen, Rigoletto, Tosca and Le nozze di Figaro with the Naples Philharmonic.
+In addition to his work with the Metropolitan Opera, Maestro White's extensive operatic engagements have included La traviata, Don Giovanni, Carmen and La bohème at New York City Opera; Lucia di Lammermoor at L'Opera de Montréal; Lucia di Lammermoor, La fille du regiment and I puritani with Vancouver Opera; La traviata at Opera Colorado; L'elisir d'amore with Pittsburgh Opera; Die Entführung aus dem Serail at Michigan Opera Theater; La traviata, Roméo et Juliette, I puritani, La sonnambula and L'assedio di Corinto with Baltimore Opera; Lucia di Lammermoor with New Orleans Opera; Aida, Lucia di Lammermoor, The Merry Widow, Tosca and Don Pasquale at Arizona Opera; and La bohème, Carmen, Rigoletto, Tosca and Le nozze di Figaro with the Naples Philharmonic.

-Other performances include Hnsel und Gretel at Kentucky Opera, Pagliacci and Tosca at Nashville Opera, Lucia di Lammermoor with Fort Worth Opera, Don Giovanni, Les contes d'Hoffmann, Macbeth and Lucia di Lammermoor at Syracuse Opera, Werther at Sarasota Opera, Lucia di Lammermoor with Wichita Grand Opera, Madama Butterfly with Opera North Carolina, L'elisir d'amore at Wolf Trap Opera, outdoor Gala Concerts with Madison Opera, and La traviata at Indiana University Opera Theater.
+Other performances include Hänsel und Gretel at Kentucky Opera, Pagliacci and Tosca at Nashville Opera, Lucia di Lammermoor with Fort Worth Opera, Don Giovanni, Les contes d'Hoffmann, Macbeth and Lucia di Lammermoor at Syracuse Opera, Werther at Sarasota Opera, Lucia di Lammermoor with Wichita Grand Opera, Madama Butterfly with North Carolina Opera, L'elisir d'amore at Wolf Trap Opera, outdoor Gala Concerts with Madison Opera, and La traviata at Indiana University Opera Theater.